savantly-net/base-bot/README.md

 - [x] Parameterize prompts and ingestion settings
 - [x] Enable loading docs from a folder
 - [x] Create Docker image
+- [x] Create docker-compose for rapid testing
-- [ ] Create parameters and code to substitute the pickled vector store for Pinecone
+- [ ] Create parameters and code to substitute the pickled vector store for Pinecone or another implementation
 - [ ] Create Helm chart
 - [ ] Create web-component for dropping the chat on any web page
 - [ ] Parameterize additional chain settings??